Cotempla XR-ODT is the first methylphenidate-based extended-release orally disintegrating tablet for the treatment of ADHD in kids ages 6-17.

 Report to your doctor any heart-related problems or a family history of heart and blood pressure problems.
 Patients with structural cardiac abnormalities and other serious heart problems have experienced sudden death, stroke, heart attack, and increased blood pressure while taking Cotempla XR-ODT.
 Stimulants can increase blood pressure and heart rate.
 Physicians should monitor these vital signs closely during treatment.
 Call your doctor immediately if your child experiences warning signs such as chest pain, shortness of breath, or fainting while taking Cotempla XR-ODT.

-Also disclose to your physician all mental health issues including any family history of suicide, bipolar illness, or depression.
-Cotempla XR-ODT may create new or exacerbate existing behavior problems or bipolar illness.
+Also disclose to your physician all mental health issues including any family history of suicide, BPD, or depression.
+Cotempla XR-ODT may create new or exacerbate existing behavior problems or BPD.
 The manufacturer recommends evaluating patients for risk factors for developing a manic episode prior to treatment.
 Call your doctor immediately if your child experiences new or worsening mental health symptoms including hallucinations or sudden suspicions.

 Discuss circulation problems with your doctor before taking Cotempla XR-ODT, which has been known to cause numbness, coolness, or pain in fingers or toes, including Raynaud’s phenomenon.
 Report to your child’s doctor any new blood-flow problems, pain, skin color changes, or sensitivities to temperature while taking Cotempla XR-ODT.